`This

 ORGANICS®

-NAS Lentils (they also have kidney beans and chick peas I have been told)—Not
+NAS Lentils (they also have kidney beans and chick peas I have been

 a bad haul.